wrahool/FinCEN_SARsData/README.md

  - SF - Securities/Futures
  - O -  Other

 As of now we are aware that the post-2012 Depository Institutions data isn't complete.
-The data pertaining to some of the regulatory bodies, particularly, the CFTC, the FHFA, and the OCC, for the years 2014 and 2015, was too large to be downloaded.
+Records filed under the following regulatory bodies, for the years 2014 and 2015, couldn't be archived owing to a number of system errors that we encountered during the process.

+ - the CFTC
+ - the FHFA
+ - the OCC

 ## Contributors